freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-11.md

 ## Description
 <section id='description'>

-A link's text must be placed beteween the opening and closing tags of an anchor (`a`) element.
+A link's text must be placed between the opening and closing tags of an anchor (`a`) element.
 For example, `<a href="https://www.freecodecamp.org">click here to go to freeCodeCamp.org</a>` is a link with the text `click here to go to freeCodeCamp.org`.

 Add the anchor text `cat photos` to the anchor element.
 This will become the link's text.